MohamedAbulgasem/DateTimePicker/README.md

 ### Declaring dependency

-Add the dependency in your app or module `build.gradle` file:
+Add the dependency to your app or module `build.gradle` file:

 ```gradle
 dependencies {